Frequetly Asked Questions

 What happens after I kill an animal?

-We will skin, cape and pack out your animal for you in addition to taking your meat to the processor and taxidermist if you choose.
+We will skin, cape and pack out your animal for you in addition to taking your meat to the processor if and when available.
+We can also deliver to our local taxidermist if you choose.

 Average costs of processing your animal are: (Costs depend on how you get it cut, and if you have jerky or sausage made)